Study tour Coordinator

 - Scuba Diving price list available on request

-- If withdrawing from the study tour after deposit is paid but before flights are ticketed (7 weeks prior to departure): $250 cancellation fee, i.e. you will be refunded $500
+- If withdrawing from the study tour after deposit is paid but before flights are ticketed (7 to 8 weeks prior to departure): $250 cancellation fee.

-- If withdrawing from the study tour after flights are $750 cancellation fee PLUS any additional costs imposed by the travel agency, accommodation or other study tour providers.
+- If withdrawing from the study tour after flights are ticketed you will forfeit your $250 cancellation fee PLUS any additional costs imposed by the travel agency, accommodation or other study tour providers.
 This total cancellation fee will vary according to date cancelled and may be up to 100% of the airfare or other pre-booked travel arrangements.

-- These grants will be held by the College and used to pay for study tour costs as outlined above.
+- All NCP & ELP funds awarded to students will be held by the College and used to pay for study tour costs as outlined above.

-- Eligibility for NCP scholarships will be checked once applications have been submitted.
+- Eligibility for NCP & ELP grants will be scrutinised by the RMIT Global Mobility office once applications have been submitted.